 William F. Pelgrin

 Mr. William Pelgrin was the Chief Executive Officer of the Center for Internet Security (CIS) from 2010 until his retirement in 2015.
-As CEO, Mr. Pelgrin provides leadership in establishing, implementing and overseeing the organization's mission, goals, policies and core guiding principles.
-He directs all strategic, operational and financial aspects of CIS, including: communicating CIS's mission and programs; ensuring optimal allocation of CIS's human, financial, and physical assets; furthering CIS staff professional development to foster a high-performance team; ensuring compliance with all applicable laws and regulations; ensuring quality products and services are developed and maintained; incorporating the highest level of ethical standards into all CIS activities; and communicating with and receiving direction from the CIS Board of Directors.
+As CEO, Mr. Pelgrin provided leadership in establishing, implementing and overseeing the organization's mission, goals, policies and core guiding principles.
+He directed all strategic, operational and financial aspects of CIS, including: communicating CIS's mission and programs; ensuring optimal allocation of CIS's human, financial, and physical assets; furthering CIS staff professional development to foster a high-performance team; ensuring compliance with all applicable laws and regulations; ensuring quality products and services were developed and maintained; incorporating the highest level of ethical standards into all CIS activities; and communicating with and receiving direction from the CIS Board of Directors.

-Mr. Pelgrin is also the Chair of the Multi-State Information Sharing and Analysis Center (MS-ISAC) which he established in January 2003 in recognition of the need for collaboration across states to better prevent, detect, respond to and recover from cyber incidents.
+Mr. Pelgrin was also the Chair of the Multi-State Information Sharing and Analysis Center (MS-ISAC) which he established in January 2003 in recognition of the need for collaboration across states to better prevent, detect, respond to and recover from cyber incidents.
 The MS-ISAC has representation from all 50 states, the District of Columbia, local governments and U.S. Territories and serves as a collaborative mechanism to share information regarding cyber security issues.
 Because of the success of the MS-ISAC, the U.S. Department of Homeland Security has recognized the MS-ISAC for its proactive role in coordinating state and local government cyber readiness and response.